Purdue-CS193/homework-0-Joseph-Hall5/index.md

+# Joseph Hall's First CS193 Homework
+Favorite Things about CS193
+- CS 193 has no quizzes or exams to stress about
+- The lecturers are easy to understand
+- The material sounds like its going to be useful in the future.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.